Build a Slack Bot with Node.js on Cloud Run

 Don't worry.
 You can come back to this configuration page from the apps management page if you need to get these tokens again.

-We want to ensure that your Bot Token and Client Signing Secret are stored securely.
-Hard-coding the Slack token in source code makes it likely to accidentally expose your token by publishing it to version control or embedding it in a docker image.
+We want to ensure that your bot token and your client signing secret are stored securely.
+Hard-coding them in source code makes it likely to accidentally expose these secrets by publishing them to version control or embedding them in a docker image.

 Access your Secrets